South Carolina’s Suicide & Crisis Lifeline

 Free & Confidential Support

-We provide free and confidential assistance to people in crisis—for any reason, at any time—24 hours a day.
+The 988 Lifeline provides free and confidential assistance to people in crisis—for any reason, at any time—24 hours a day.
 Our trained crisis counselors offer non-judgmental support and comfort to anyone struggling.

 Highly Trained Staff